Ediblelnk/Kutztown-CSC/csc310-programming-languages/notes/1 introduction.md

 ### Fortran-style Compilation

-> The typical **Fortran** implementation comes close to **pure compilation**.
+> The **Fortran** implementation comes close to **pure compilation**.
 The compiler relies on a separate program, known as the "linker", to merge the appropriate routines into the final program:

 Fortran program --(Compiler)--> Incomplete machine language --(Linker, Library routines)--> Machine language program